B4RteQPl/B4RteQPl/README.md

 - 👋 Hi, I’m @B4RteQPl
 - 👀 my goal is to learn everything about good and clean software architecture
 - 🌱 I’m currently learning how to avoid writing legacy code which is a challenge for all developers
-- 💞️ I Love Javascript and PHP languages
+- 💞️ I love JavaScript and PHP languages
-- 😎 Laravel and Vue is my favorite frameworks
+- 😎 Laravel and Vue are my favorite frameworks
 - 🕵️‍♂️ Ask for more :)